N3PDF/pycompressor/doc/source/howto/howto.rst

 How to use
 ==========

-Once the `pyCompressor` package is installed, runnig a compression is very easy.
+Once the **pyCompressor** package is installed, runnig a compression is very easy.
 It just takes an input run card in which all the input parameters are defined.
 The run card is subdivided into two distincts part: the compression and the GANs parameters.

 .. code-block:: bash

-   pyCompressor runcard.yml
+   pycompressor runcard.yml

 The compression per-say requires the following keys: